Cast of Characters

 Sneaky Scott began his music career playing in 70’s cover bands and teaching music to the kids at Ridgemont High (Clairemont High in San Diego).
 He earned a BA degree in music while playing in punk and new wave bands in the late 70’s and early 80’s.
 While beginning his recording studio career, he performed in black gospel groups, classical choirs, and spend a few years playing guitar in the pit band for the San Diego Repertory Theater.

 The recording studio took over in the early 80’s, and he spent the following years writing, engineering and producing for metal, punk and pop bands, classical piano, pipe organ, childrens music, electronica, jingles, theatrical and ballet productions, live events, and hundreds of audio books and thousands of radio and television commercials.

 In his recent return to the performance side of the game, Sneaky co-produced and engineered the San Diego Music Award nominated album for Hocus, and is now providing guitar and electronic mayhem for the lovely and dangerous Bricklayer Bosh.

-Happily, Sneaky has not had a real W-2 job, or a boss, in 30 years.
+Happily, Sneaky has not had a real W-2 job, or a boss, in over 30 years.

 Tatum Elvyra Korg - Drums; Synth